 - The quantity of sunlight that the fish is receiving.
 There’s a direct correlation between the light they receive and how bright their color is.
 Fish kept in darker conditions will not be as bright.

 - The quality of the water in which they reside.
 You need to check your water quality frequently and ensure you have all the bits you need to achieve this.
 A poor quality environment will cause the goldfish to lose the quality of their color.
-If you’re after a great fish tank test kit, then take a look at this one.
+Here’s a great fish tank test kit.
 If it’s a filter you need, you could do a lot worse than this.
-Both links are at Amazon and will open in a new tab.
+(Both links open a new tab in Amazon).

 - Disease – note that an ill fish could be caused by one of the above.

 So, start from the top and work down – you will get to the bottom of it!

 Another possible reason why goldfish may lose their color is that it has been programmed into their genetics.
 This usually happens in their first year of life.
 Nothing you can do about this, it’s just how they are!

 So if you’re worried that you’re feeding them the wrong food, your water isn’t quite right or there’s not enough light then it might not be any of these things!
 Before you start looking into whether the color-loss was caused by you, ask your pet supplier if this is normal for this breed.

 Hopefully, the problem will be down to genetic reasons or something else that you can remedy yourself quite easily.
 If it’s not obvious you have to consider something a little more problematic.